Jordan Peele Reveals The Movies That Inspired Horror-Thriller ‘Get Out’

 The Stepford Wives is about a woman who moves into a seemingly idyllic neighborhood in Connecticut, a community where all the wives are eerily submissive to their husbands because they have been turned into robots.
 While the 1975 version ended with the protagonist herself being turned into a robot, the 2004 remake, starring Nicole Kidman and Bette Midler, ended on a less bleak note, with the women being able to turn the tables on the men.

 But it was the 1975 version that Peele had in mind when he made Get Out, a movie that has incisively tapped into the racial tensions of America’s modern society.
-Much like the issue of race in Get Out, The Stepford Wives grappled with matters of social friction of its time, namely, the clash between feminism and the dominant patriarchal system in a post-women’s liberation movement era.
+Much like the issue of race in Get Out, The Stepford Wives grappled with matters of social friction of its time, namely, the clash between feminism and the dominant patriarchal system in a post women’s liberation movement era.

 Guess Who’s Coming to Dinner?
 (1967)